top of page

 Just because it works, doesn't mean it's working.

-Most brands think they are "fine" because they are launching on time.
-They aren't.
+Most brands think they are fine because they are launching on time.

 Making it through development doesn't mean the system is working effectively.

-The apparel industry is like a hamster wheel.
+The apparel industry is a seasonal hamster wheel.
 Scaling brands get trapped in reactive development cycles with no clear way out.

 Why I See It Early